 Morgan Simon, Co-Founder and Chair

-Morgan was instrumental in launching three leading organizations in the field:
+She was instrumental in the founding of three leading organizations in the field:

-3. As the founding Executive Director of the Responsible Endowments Coalition, Morgan brought together 100 colleges and universities, helping to move their $150 billion in endowment dollars towards impact investment.
+- As the founding Executive Director of the Responsible Endowments Coalition, Morgan provided social investment education to over 100 colleges and universities across the country.

-Morgan is also very active as a board member for several organizations.
-She is on the investment committee for The Working World, a fund for worker coops, and co-chair of ROC United, supporting over 10,000 restaurant workers nationwide.
-Finally, she is a founding board member of Care Enterprises Inc; the impact investment affiliate of this major development NGO serving over 72 million people a year.
+Morgan is a very active board member for several organizations.
+She is on the board of The Working World, and co-chair of ROC United, a non-profit worker center supporting over 25,000 restaurant workers nationwide.

-Prior to joining the impact investment field, Morgan worked with grassroots organizations and the UN in Mexico, Honduras and Sierra Leone, in corporate reform with ForestEthics, and in domestic microfinance in Oakland, California, where she currently resides.
-She received a B.A with High Honors in Economics and Political Science from Swarthmore College, and serves as an Adjunct Professor in the Graduate Program at Middlebury College, teaching impact investment and social enterprise.
+She received a B.A. with High Honors in Economics and Political Science from Swarthmore College, and serves as an Adjunct Professor in the Graduate Program at Middlebury College teaching impact investment and social enterprise.

 Andrea Armeni, Co-Founder and Executive Director